frabitech/frabit-server/README.md

 # frabit-server
-A dispatcher for frabit toolkit
+A remote orchestrator for frabit via gRPC